jack-davidson/jack-davidson/README.md

 strong believer in the growth mindset.

 ## programming languages
-I program daily in C and POSIX shell.
-I also have experience in web development using technologies like HTML, CSS, and javascript.
+I make heavy use of C and POSIX shell.
+I also have experience in web development using HTML, CSS, and javascript.
 My backend langauge and toolset of choice is python plus (django for more complex projects) or (flask for simpler APIs).

 ## latest project
 [personal website and blog](https://github.com/jack-davidson/jackdavidson)

 My lastest project, my personal website and blog, is an extension of my previously made static website and I added templating and a database so blogs